 - Connect your iPhone and computer together and launch iTunes.
 Before you start restoring, ensure to take a backup of your device, as restoring with iTunes would erase everything.

-- Concurrently press and hold the 'Sleep/Wake' and 'Home' (iPhone 6S and older)/ 'Sleep/Wake' and 'Volume Down' (iPhone 7 and latest) keys for 8 to 10 seconds.
+- Concurrently press and hold the 'Sleep/Wake' and 'Home' (iPhone 6S and older)/ 'Sleep/Wake' and 'Volume Down' (iPhone 7 to latest iPhone 12) keys for 8 to 10 seconds.

 - Release the 'Sleep/Wake' key and still hold the other button until you see the notification 'iTunes has detected an iPhone in recovery mode' on screen.
-Then un-hold the 'Home' (iPhone 6S and older)/'Volume Down' (iPhone 7 and latest) key soonafter.
+Then un-hold the 'Home' (iPhone 6S and older)/'Volume Down' (iPhone 7 to latest iPhone 12) key soonafter.
 For iPhone 8, please check the instruction shown on the program iMyFone iOS System Recovery.

 - Once you have entered DFU mode the iPhone screen turns black.
 Click on 'Restore iPhone' and then tap 'Restore'.
 Confirm your action and let your iPhone get restored back to normal smoothly.

 Note: Once you restore your iPhone, the backup files you have made can be used to restore your iPhone backup.